balena-io/docs/shared/getDeviceOnDash/raspberrypi2.md

 If you still can't get your device online, come on over and chat to us on our [support channel][usingSupport].

 __Note:__ If you have an HDMI screen attached, you should see `"Booted - Check your resin.io dashboard."` on the screen when the device boots.
-If instead you see rainbow colours or a black screen with a raspberry on it, it could mean that the SD card was not burned correctly or is corrupted.
+If instead you see rainbow colours or a black screen with 4 raspberries on it, it could mean that the SD card was not burned correctly or is corrupted.

 [resinDash]:https://dashboard.resin.io/
 [networkRequirements]:http://docs.resin.io/pages/deployment/wifi#network-requirements